pranjalg96/Reinforcement-learning/README.md

 cnn_breakout.ipynb: Initial implementation of DQN with CNN on Atari Breakout (states are raw pixels)

-deep_q_network_breakout: Modular implementation of DQN with CNN on Atari Breakout (includes option for Double DQN or Dueling architecture)
+deep_q_network_breakout.ipynb: Modular implementation of DQN with CNN on Atari Breakout (includes option for Double DQN or Dueling architecture)

 ## Contact
 email: pranjalg96@gmail.com